abdrahmansoltan/Learning-Notes/Frontend/JavaScript/4-ASYNC.md

 Mainly its job is to always check "is the call stack empty?".
 If it is, then it checks the **callback queue** and **microtasks queue** and executes the oldest task (the task that is waiting the longest time to be executed) and then goes back to check the call stack again.

 ![Event Loop](./img/event-loop-0.png)

+Web API's are not something JavaScript recognizes, so the parser knows to pass it off to the browser for it to handle.
+When the browser has finished running its method, it puts what is needed to be ran by JavaScript into the **callback queue**.

+The callback queue cannot be ran until the call stack is completely empty.
+So, the event loop is constantly checking the call stack to see if it is empty so that it can add anything in the callback queue back into the call stack.
+And finally, once it is back in the call stack, it is ran and then popped off the stack.

 - The general algorithm of the engine: